magarena/magarena/release/README.txt

 - added Hour of Devastation to sets

-- costs must be paid before before the effect will occur, if a cost becomes unpayable, player has to undo and AI will get a game loss during its simulations.
+- activated ability must have costs fully paid, if that is not possible the player has to undo and try again

-- support importing other deck formats in to deck editor can drag and drop a deck file onto the deck editor screen and Magarena will attempt to load and display it
+- support importing other deck formats into deck editor
-      CardCanvas will display greyscale card image if card is invalid Show warning message if invalid decks on starting a new game. gamepedia.com deck markdown
+  * gamepedia.com deck markdown
-      old forge format
+  * old forge format
-      new forge format
+  * new forge format
-      Forge Duel Decks
+  * Forge Duel Decks

+- support dragging and dropping a deck file onto the deck editor

+- allow unsupported cards in decks, they will be shown in greyscale

-- changed/added the following to the user interface: show cards loading screen copy card name on ctrl- or command-c from selected row in explorer, deck editor, etc.
+- changed/added the following to the user interface:
+  * show cards loading screen for screens that uses card information
+  * copy card name on ctrl-c or command-c from selected row in explorer, deck editor, etc.

 - added the following to the card script:
   * condition: You control a Desert or there is a Desert card in your graveyard